Cotalker/documentation/docs/documentation/models/communication/model_groups.md

 ---
-title: Groups Modal
+title: Groups Data Modal
-sidebar_label: Groups
+sidebar_label: COTGroup
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-<span className="hero__subtile">COTGroup</span>
+<span className="hero__subtitle">COTGroup</span>

 ## Description {#description}

-[Groups](/docs/documentation/client/groups) are the standard form of interacting within the Cotalker environment and are primaryly accessed through the Main Menu Bar and Group Panel.
+[Groups](/docs/documentation/client/groups) are the standard form of interacting within the Cotalker environment and are primarily accessed through the Main Menu Bar and Group Panel.
 There are three types of groups. _Regular groups_ contain channels used for communicating with other users. _Workflow groups_, like regular groups, have communication channels but are associated with workflow tasks and their states. _Link groups_ direct you to anywhere within or outside the Cotalker environment.

 ## JSON Sample {#json-sample}
 ```json